laine-sa/cluster_restart/README.md

 The final line of output should be

 ```
-Successfully created snapshot for slot 246464040, hash PENDING: /path/to/ledger/PENDING.tar.zst
+Successfully created snapshot for slot 246464040, hash 2QEvYhBgeWPJbC84fMTTK9NgntqiUAWiBEBf21rtTmng:: /path/to/ledger/snapshot-246464040-9kmqknr1D8pQXn92dWMDWvfZ9nwzgxRQ6JnbUrG3KN4F.tar.zst
-Shred version: PENDING
+Shred version: 50093
 ```

-Check your ledger/ directory to ensure that you have no snapshot newer than `snapshot-PENDING.tar.zst` This is very unlikely, but if found should be removed - please post on Discord if you were to find a newer snapshot!
-Snapshots older than `snapshot-PENDING.tar.zst` should not be removed.
+Check your ledger/ directory to ensure that you have no snapshot newer than `snapshot-246464040-9kmqknr1D8pQXn92dWMDWvfZ9nwzgxRQ6JnbUrG3KN4F.tar.zst` This is very unlikely, but if found should be removed - please post on Discord if you were to find a newer snapshot!
+Snapshots older than `snapshot-246464040-9kmqknr1D8pQXn92dWMDWvfZ9nwzgxRQ6JnbUrG3KN4F.tar.zst` should not be removed.

 NOTE: You may need to move the created snapshot from your ledger directory to your snapshots directory if you have a custom snapshot directory